Yum's upmarket China diner seeks recipe for revival

 Online chatter about the two brands – both good and bad - has stalled on China's influential Sina Weibo.
 Such a trend would normally cause some concern among marketers that brands are struggling to stay totally relevant to younger audiences.

-Yum has seen its share of China's nearly 800 billion yuan ($129 billion) fast-food market fall over the last few years, according to market research firm Euromonitor.
+Yum has seen its share of China's nearly 800 billion yuan (88 billion pounds) fast-food market fall over the last few years, according to market research firm Euromonitor.
 Meanwhile, McDonald's has edged up slightly, despite major investment.